guru6910/Interview.md/AWS/Question.md

 1. what is cloud ?

+Cloud computing is the delivery of computing services—such as storage, servers, databases, networking, software, and analytics—over the internet ("the cloud").
+Instead of owning and maintaining physical data centers or servers, users can access these resources on-demand from cloud providers like AWS, Google Cloud, or Microsoft Azure.
+It offers flexibility, scalability, and cost savings by only paying for what is used.

 2. what is cloud computing ?

+Cloud computing is a technology that allows users to access and store data, run applications, and perform various computing tasks over the internet rather than using local servers or personal devices.
+It offers on-demand availability of resources like storage, computing power, and databases without the need for direct management by the user.

 3. Deployment model of cloud computing ?
 4. Service model of cloud computing ?
 5. Tell me about AWS.